leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-Building-a-Report-from-Scratch.md

 ![](/images/L-Dev-Report_from_Scratch/112.png)

 **Step 4:** Now, add the Column Definition values.
-Also change the sizes of the columns to roughly match the ones in the screenshot.
+Also, change the sizes of the columns to roughly match the ones in the screenshot.

 1. Enter **CategoryName** into cell **B2**.
 2. Enter **ProductID** into cell **C2**.